Hi there music junkie! Welcome to my list of music genres.

 Northern Soul was a cultural movement, more than simply a music genre, so the music varied widely.

-But the music always tended to have a syncopated beat, and was more often than not a melded combination of American soul and motown.
+But the music always tended to have a syncopated beat and was more often than not a melded combination of American soul and motown.

 Up-beat, fast-paced, driving rhythmic beats, powerful soulful vocals.